Quansight/Quansight-website/apps/consulting/posts/openai-pseudocode.md

 ## Example

-Let's use a concrete example of a slightly non-trivial usage getting Github issues.
+Let's use a concrete example of a slightly non-trivial task of getting Github issues.

 ```python